lutinmaviou/tdd-react-fizzbuzz/README.md

 # TDD react jest

-### Testing the fuzzbuzz fonction in a React component with Jest and the TDD methodology
+### Testing the fuzzbuzz fonction in a React component with Jest and the TDD methodology.